Teach students about Dr. Martin Luther King Jr. and his nonviolent fight for civil rights in the United States with these resources.

 - Class access to computers or tablets for research

-Step 4: Pass out the Fact Gathering Sheets.
+Step 4: Pass out the notetaking paper or graphic organizers.
 Explain how to use the sheet to record research, including entering the event's name, the date the event occurred, and additional information about the event.

 Step 6: After finding between 5 and 8 events, ask your students to number them in chronological order, starting with the earliest one.